 Monday Night Football Director

-Jimmy Platt is a director for ESPN.
-The new Monday Night Football director, Platt has worked a variety of high-profile sports, including college football, men’s and women’s college basketball, Major League Baseball and lacrosse.
+Jimmy Platt is the director of Monday Night Football and other top ESPN events.
+He has worked a variety of high-profile sports, including college football, men’s and women’s college basketball, Major League Baseball and lacrosse.
 He began as a freelancer in 2005 and has been a full-time employee since 2010.

 Platt was promoted to his Monday Night Football director role in June 2019.
-This fall, he will work alongside veteran MNF producer Jay Rothman during the 50th season of sports television’s signature series.
+He made his debut in the coveted position during the 50th season of sports television’s signature series.

 Platt has directed football since he joined ESPN full-time in 2010.
 He started with SEC Primetime games on ESPNU before moving onto the ESPN2 primetime crew in 2011, doing mostly SEC matchups.
 Platt continued in that role through the 2014 season, culminating in the opportunity to direct the Peach Bowl, the first of the New Year’s Six bowls.
-Since 2015, Platt has directed college football games on ESPN and ABC and at least one New Year’s Six bowl annually, including the Peach Bowl (twice), Cotton Bowl (twice) and Sugar Bowl.
+Since 2015, Platt has directed college football games on ESPN and ABC, including five New Year’s Six bowls – the Peach Bowl (twice), Cotton Bowl (twice) and Sugar Bowl.